lfoswald/lfoswald.github.io/_pages/nerd.md

 ### Listen

-* Coping with the replication crisis in psychology (and more fun stuff) [Two psychologists for beers](https://www.fourbeers.com/) 🇨🇦
+* Coping with the replication crisis in psychology (and more fun stuff) [Two psychologists four beers](https://www.fourbeers.com/) 🇨🇦
 * Internet and politics from the OII [Skeptechs](https://oxpod.net/skeptechs/) 🇬🇧
 * Rap and politics [Machiavelli](https://www1.wdr.de/radio/cosmo/podcast/machiavelli/index.html) 🇩🇪